AKAMEDIASYSTEM/curriculum-docker/README.md

 __Upstart (not yet implemented)__ - systemd-like "make sure main apps are running and if not, restart them".
 Need to document more config stuff for this.

-__Supervisord__ - copy the two .conf files to /etc/supervisor/init.d/
+__Supervisord__ - copy the two .conf files to /etc/supervisor/init.d/ and then run `sudo supervisorctl start curriculum_worker`
+`sudo supervisorctl start curriculum_server` to check status at any time, run `sudo supervisorctl` OR just check the logs in /var/log/supervisor/

 __MongoDB__ - like its forebear, the new curriculum implementation uses Mongo for storing chunks of language.
 The DB is called curriculum
 * __db.keywords__ - language fragments, probably simple K:V or List.
 TTL should be 7 days or so